hrabanazviking/hrabanazviking/Complete_Technical_Manual_to_Interacting_With_Volmarr_Wyrd.md

 Volmarr appreciates long, complete, detailed outputs when he asks for them.
 He often wants enough detail that he can copy/paste the result directly into a project.

 ## 28. AI Agent Preferences
-Volmarr likes AI Agents with clear roles, mythic identities, and domain responsibilities.
+Volmarr likes Agents with clear roles, mythic identities, and domain responsibilities.

-He may define agents such as:
+### He may define agents such as:
 - Architect
 - Skald
 - Lawspeaker